How to resize an image on Android

 Upload your photo

 Make your way to Clideo’s Android Image Resizer.
-Here, you’ll find three ways to upload your photo.
+Here, you’ll find two ways to upload your photo.
 The first is by tapping the big blue ‘Choose file’ button which will give the option to select directly from your device.

 If you want to add your photo from a Dropbox or Google Drive cloud account, hit the down arrow on the right side of the button and you’ll find the option to do so there.